 - Reduces frustration and risk.

-How can you use scaffolding strategies in your classroom?
+How can you use scaffolding strategies in your language classroom?

 Broadly the concept of scaffolding is used by educators / institutions at two levels.
 The macro level focuses on the work of the institution or department as a whole, ensuring that curriculum planning follows the step-by-step, systematic approach to language learning outlined above.
 At the micro level, scaffolding is often referred to as interactional scaffolding, which according to van Lier 2004 is the ongoing support teachers give their students in the classroom.